Krut-in/spotifyPlaylistDownloader/README.md

-# Spotify Playlist Downloader
+# Spotify/YouTube Playlist Downloader

-A fully automated Python application that bridges Spotify and YouTube to download entire music collections with a single command.
-Simply paste a Spotify playlist or album link, and watch as the application intelligently searches YouTube, matches each track, and downloads high-quality audio files—all organized into neatly structured folders without any manual intervention required.
+A fully automated Python application that downloads entire music collections with a single command.
+Support for both **Spotify playlists/albums** and **YouTube playlists**:
+- **Spotify**: Paste a playlist or album link, and the app intelligently searches YouTube, matches each track, and downloads high-quality audio files
+- **YouTube**: Paste a YouTube playlist URL, and the app directly downloads all videos as audio files

+All downloads are organized into neatly structured folders without any manual intervention required.

 ---